GDPR – Old Bailey Solicitors Data Protection Policy and Transparency Notice

 Personal data is any information about an individual from which that person can be identified.
 We collect different information depending on your relationship with us.

-We process personal information to enable us to provide legal representation to our clients in anticipated, ongoing or concluded legal proceedings.
+We process personal information to enable us to provide legal representation and legal advice to our clients in anticipated, ongoing or concluded legal proceedings.
 This includes:

 - your name, address and contact details.
 Such processing is necessary for providing advice and representation in anticipated, ongoing or concluded legal proceedings.